-Nicola Rossi is Head of Innovation for Enel Global Power Generation, Enel’s business line for energy generation from conventional and renewable sources.
+Nicola Rossi is Head of Innovation for Enel Green Power and Thermal Generation, Enel’s business line for energy generation from conventional and renewable sources.

 In his role he leads a team of 150 people distributed across Europe, North America, Latin America and Russia and has the responsibility of leading innovation at global level (5 Continents, 31 Countries), across the overall value chain of the Global Power Generation Division (business development, engineering, construction, operation, maintenance and end of life management of assets), with the aim to accelerate the transition towards 100% renewable generation and pursuing the development of a new vision of secure, affordable and sustainable energy for all.
 His fields of competence include advanced technologies for renewable power generation, efficiency and flexibility, advanced materials, environment, energy storage, automation and robotics, industrial IoT, predictive diagnostic, circular economy, start-ups and open innovation management.